microsoft/vs-tools-for-ai/docs/prepare-localmachine.md

 # Preparing your environment

 Before training deep learning models on your local or remote computer you should make sure you have the latest applicable prerequisites installed.
 This includes making sure the latest drivers and libraries for your NVIDIA GPU (if you have one).
-You should also ensure you have installed Python and Python libraries such as NumPy, SciPy, and appropriate deep learning frameworks such as Microsoft Cognitive Toolkit (CNTK), TensorFlow, Caffe2, MXNet, Keras, Theano, PyTorch and/or Chainer.
+You should also ensure you have installed Python and Python libraries such as NumPy, SciPy, Python support for Visual Studio / Visual Studio Code, and appropriate deep learning frameworks such as Microsoft Cognitive Toolkit (CNTK), TensorFlow, Caffe2, MXNet, Keras, Theano, PyTorch and/or Chainer.

 > [!NOTE]
 >